 Submitted by the New York State Division of Consumer Protection

-The New York State Division of Consumer Protection provides voluntary mediation between a consumer and a business when a consumer has been unsuccessful at reaching a resolution on their own.
-The consumer assistance helpline 1-800-697-1220 is available from 8:30 a.m. to 4:30 p.m. weekdays, excluding state holidays.
-Consumer complaints can be filed at any time at www.dos.ny.gov/consumerprotection.
-For more consumer protection tips, follow the DCP on social media on Twitter @NYSConsumer and on Facebook at www.facebook.com/nysconsumer.
+The New York State Division of Consumer Protection provides resources and education materials to consumers on product safety, as well as voluntary mediation services between consumers and businesses.
+The consumer assistance helpline (1-800-697-1220) is available from 8:30 a.m. to 4:30 p.m. weekdays, excluding state holidays, and consumer complaints can be filed at any time at www.dos.ny.gov/consumer-protection.